pedroth/hyper-match-3d/README.md

 Using AI claude I was able to create executables for Linux and Windows.

 Use `npm run build` to create executables for Linux and Windows.

+# Miscellaneous

+## Building an executable

+- `npm i` to install dependencies
+- `npm run build` to create executables for Linux and Windows.
+The executables will be created in `dist-linux` and `dist-windows` folders.
+- `./dist-linux/hypermatch3d` to run the Linux executable
+- Click on `dist-windows/hypermatch3d.exe` to run the Windows executable on Windows.
+- `wine ./dist-windows/hypermatch3d.exe` to run the Windows executable on linux.

+## Running using docker

+Just need to run:
+- `npm run build_docker`
+- `npm run docker_run`

+If you don't have `npm` installed, run docker commands directly:
+- `docker build -t hypermatch3d .`
+- `xhost + && sudo docker run --rm -v /tmp/.X11-unix:/tmp/.X11-unix:ro -e DISPLAY=$DISPLAY hypermatch3d`

 ## Creating an executable from docker